About Us

 My passion for guitars began when I was in grade school.
 I would watch American Bandstand and similar shows on TV.
 I made fake guitars from cardboard using a long narrow board for a neck and fishing line for strings.
 No air guitars for me - I wanted something I could hang on to!

-By the mid 60s, during my Jr. High years, I wanted the real deal.
+During my early teen years, I wanted the real deal.
 Not having much money, I purchased a used Decca 6-string.
 It was a terrible guitar - to play a barre chord required almost super-human strength.
 But I had a "real" guitar.

 Never content to leave things alone, I began to tinker with it.
 I removed the cheesy looking, striped aluminum pick guard and made a new one out of clear plexiglass, painted black on the backside so that it wouldn't chip off.
 I now had a custom electric guitar!